prabago/refarch-integration-tests/README.md

 # Hybrid Integration Tests
 This project is part of the 'IBM Integration Reference Architecture' suite, available at [https://github.com/ibm-cloud-architecture/refarch-integration](https://github.com/ibm-cloud-architecture/refarch-integration)

 The goal of this test project, is to validate the different components of the hybrid integration architecture at the interface level, and build a suite of test cases for non-regression test.
 The project can be deployed to a build server and tests executed automatically once all the dependent components are up and running on their own environment.
-When a test fails it will be quick to react, and it may be an interface contract change, or a behavioral changes identifiable at the consumer level.
+When a test fails, developer should be able to quickly react.
+Issue could be linked to a service interface contract change, or a behavioral changes identifiable at the consumer level.

 The components tested are :
 * DB2 inventory database